4 Billion Years On

 This month in numbers

 Zimbabwe experienced its 12th warmest April on record in 2026, with an average temperature of 22.29°C, marking an anomaly of +1.3°C above the 1961–1990 baseline.
-The period from February to April 2026 ranked as the 15th warmest on record, with an average temperature of 23.21°C, an anomaly of +1.1°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C, while the February–April 2026 period also ranked as the 2nd warmest globally for land temperatures, with an anomaly of +1.2°C.
+The three-month period from February to April 2026 was the 15th warmest on record, with an average temperature of 23.21°C, an anomaly of +1.1°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C, while the February–April 2026 period also ranked as the 2nd warmest globally for land temperatures, with an anomaly of +1.2°C.

 What changed